 The sauce is made with soy sauce, sesame oil, fresh ginger and a touch of honey.
 The cooking technique and the aromatic, savory, lightly sweet sauce is just like the authentic stir fries served at Chinese restaurants.

-What Cut of Beef is Good For Beef Stir-Fry?
+What Beef is Good For Stir-Fry?

 - Flank Steak: Slice the steak thinly, cut across the grain (muscle fibers) that run along the length of the beef).